stacks-network/docs/docs/stacks-academy/btc-connection.md

 ## Stacks Among Other Bitcoin Layers

-In the [last section](./what-is-stacks.md) we covered what Stacks actually is and waht problem it is solving, but this is not a new problem.
-The Bitcoin write problem has been a bit of a holy grail problem in the crypro world for a while now.
+In the [last section](./what-is-stacks.md) we covered what Stacks actually is and what problem it is solving, but this is not a new problem.
+The Bitcoin write problem has been a bit of a holy grail problem in the crypto world for a while now.

 Bitcoin is the OG cryptocurrency and has the largest market cap, but it also some of the least functionality, which means if we want to make it a productive asset and use it to build a decentralized economy, we need to take a layered approach and let Bitcoin do what it does best, while creating additional layers on top of it to add functionality.